GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools-workflow/index.md

 before handling the bigger tasks.

-While the metrics' absolute values may be interesting to look at, do keep in mind that they change based on the environment Lighthouse is running in and many other factors, such as the network conditions of the servers hosting the website and its third parties.
+While the metrics' absolute values may be interesting to look at, keep in mind that they change based on the environment Lighthouse is running in and many other factors, such as the network conditions of the servers hosting the website and its third parties.
 In addition,